Skip links

 • Chocolate may bloom slightly if stored in a warm kitchen

-You’ll find making homemade chocolate turtles is a truly rewarding kitchen project.
+Making homemade chocolate turtles is a sensible way to spend an afternoon.
 For me, it brings back memories of learning to temper chocolate with my grandmother.

-Chef Thomas always says that getting them involved, even in small ways, builds good kitchen habits without any pressure.
-This recipe doesn’t ask for perfection, just a little patience, and you’ll have a treat that tastes far better than anything from a store.
+Chef Thomas believes getting the family involved builds good habits without pressure.
+This recipe just asks for a little patience to create a treat that tastes better than anything from a store.

 Homemade Chocolate Turtles, freshly made and ready to serve on a white marble surface, captured with natural side daylight.